Nerja – Best Town on the Costa del Sol?

 After our last drink we walked out to the Balcon de Europa and had a look down at this scene.
 I know it’s a shitty picture, but the cliffs and the fishing boats looked magical under these lights.

-Tomorrow we’re off to visit the other major attraction of the area, the nearby caves .
-Won’t you join us.
+Tomorrow we’re off to visit the other major attraction of the area, the caves of Nerja.
+Won’t you join us?